 If you are struggling with building rapport, please check out my article, 4 Ideas for Counseling Students that are Resistant to Counseling!

-A Little Summary Of Some Of The Tools That Can Be Used:
+Some Of Some Of The Tools That Can Be Used

-(Click on any counseling activity picture for the link to purchase for your own counseling 🙂
+(Click on any counseling activity picture or Video for the link to purchase for your own counseling 🙂

 Calming Tools with Video Lesson